edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

 The Coordinator creates a [`LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) service called `coordinator-client-api` exposing the client API on the default port 4433.
 Depending on your deployment type you can provision a LoadBalancer that exposes this service to the outside world, or you deploy an Ingress Gateway forwarding the traffic.
-If you are running with Minikube you can expose this service to localhost with `kubectl -n marblerun port-forward svc/coordinator-client-api 4433:4433 --address localhost`.
+If you are running with minikube you can expose this service to localhost with `kubectl -n marblerun port-forward svc/coordinator-client-api 4433:4433 --address localhost`.

 ### Ingress/Gateway configuration

 If you're using an ingress-controller or gateway for managing access to the `coordinator-client-api` service, make sure you're enabling SNI for your TLS connections.

-* For the NGINX ingress controller add the [`nginx.ingress.kubernetes.io/ssl-passthrough`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#ssl-passthrough) annotation.
+* For the nginx ingress controller add the [`nginx.ingress.kubernetes.io/ssl-passthrough`](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#ssl-passthrough) annotation.
 * For Istio Gateways set the [tls-mode PASSTHROUGH](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/#configure-an-ingress-gateway)

 ## DCAP configuration